theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

     ```

 10. Open your web browser and navigate to `http://localhost:8097/`.
 MetaMask should ask for your approval to connect to your website.
 Follow the steps and give your consent.
-11. If everything is set up properly, you should be able to connect to the Ethereum network with MetaMask and see the logged account address.
+11. If everything is set up properly, you should be able to connect to the Zond network with MetaMask and see the logged account address.

 Note that in the above steps you had created a local web server using Node.js and Express, serving your HTML file from the root directory of your project.
 You needs this local server because many browser does not allow extensions to inject objects for static files located on your machine.
 However, you can customize the port number and the root directory if needed.

-Now you can start building your Ethereum application with web3.js and MetaMask!
+Now you can start building your Zond application with web3.js and MetaMask!

 ### Setting Web3 Provider using a String URL

-web3.js allows you to set the Ethereum network provider, easily, by passing a string URL containing either the `http`, `https`, `ws`, or `wss` protocol.
+web3.js allows you to set the Zond network provider, easily, by passing a string URL containing either the `http`, `https`, `ws`, or `wss` protocol.
 This provider can be used to connect to a remote server or node.

 And when a string is passed, an instance of the compatible class above will be created accordingly. ex.
 WebSocketProvider instance will be created for string containing `ws` or `wss`.
 And you access this instance by calling `web3.provider` to read the provider and possibly register an event listener.